Disclosure: This article may contain affiliate links. As an Amazon Associate, Smart Home UK earns from qualifying purchases at no extra cost to you.

 5. Zone Control

 With smart TRVs, heat only the rooms you’re using.
 Stop paying to heat the spare bedroom.
+See our round-up of the best smart radiator valves in the UK to choose the right model.

 Payback Period